omeka/classic-enduser/docs/Plugins/TextAnalysisUpdate.md

 ## Create a Corpus

+### Create Corpus
-To create a corpus, you will need to use the Ngram plugin:
+To create a corpus, you will need to use the [Ngram](../Plugins/Ngram.md)  plugin (see that documentation for complete information on corpora).

 A corpus is drawn from the items in your collection with content in a particular text element (which is selected on the plugin configuration page), it is further defined by a Search Query and Sequence elements (on the Add a Corpus page), producing an Item Pool.
 The Item Pool will be further refined by Validating the Items.

 ![A screenshot of the Corpora page with the green Add a Corpus button.](../doc_files/plugin_images/ngram-corpus-add.png)

-To create a corpus and start viewing ngrams, go to the Ngram tab on the left hand navigation of your Omeka admin dashboard.
+To create a corpus, go to the Ngram tab on the left hand navigation of your Omeka admin dashboard.
 On the Browse Corpora page, click the green Add a Corpus button.

 On the Add a Corpus page, complete the following options: